sampl/protolang/contributing.md

 # Contribute to Protolang open-source

 Welcome!
-We're so glad you're here :)

-When you contribute to the Protolang project, all contributions are covered under [our open source licenses](https://protolang.com/open-source/).
-That means that anyone in the world can benefit from your work, even if they can't afford to pay for language education.
+When you contribute to the Protolang project, you're helping create a free, open, sharable library of educational material that anyone in the world can use to learn for free.

-(Please read our [code of conduct](https://github.com/sampl/protolang/blob/main/conduct.md) first.)
+All contributions are covered under [our open source licenses](https://protolang.com/open-source/).
+Please also read our [code of conduct](https://github.com/sampl/protolang/blob/main/conduct.md).

 ## Writing language courses [HELP WANTED]

 Are you proficient in a language besides English?
-Help us build a new course!
+We need your help building new courses.

 We need people to help with: